Tag Archives: small businesses

 • How much money am I willing to spend to make this happen?

 It is important to have solid and achievable answers to these questions or your business might never get off the ground.
 For example, if you would like to own a coffee shop or restaurant do you have enough funds to purchase the property or begin restaurant construction?
+What about if you are conducting your business online – do you know how to build an excellent website?
+Have you entered a domain name search and are you familiar with SEO and online marketing strategies?
 If the answer is no, then it might not be time to quit your day job.

 Do You Have Help?